chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

 The steps to register a supermarket with Automate HA embedded OC-ID is as follows:

 1. SSH into the Bastion node of Automate HA On-Premises setup.
+Then switch to root user using below command:

     ```bash
     sudo su